RickWong/react-isomorphic-starterkit/README.md

 - React.js + Router on the client and server
 - React Hot Loader for instant client updates
 - Babel.js automatically compiles ES6
+- ContextMixin to hydrate from server to client
 - Style-component for quick in-component CSS
 - Shrinkwrapped npm dependencies